tardism/extensibella/docs/abella_communication.md

 format](encoding_format.md) that the stand-in rule has the form
 ```
 rel A <unknown ty> B :=
-   exists Trans, (0 = 0 -> false) /\ rel A Trans B
+   exists Proj, (0 = 0 -> false) /\ rel A Proj B
 ```
-where the arguments to the relation are the same other than replacing the primary component with a variable named `Trans`.
+where the arguments to the relation are the same other than replacing the primary component with a variable named `Proj`.
 Recall also from the [discussion of extensibility](extensibility.md) that we need to have an `Ext_Ind` definition for the relation for this induction to be valid.
-We remove the first assumption, as we don't need it and must not have it, then assert the translation from the `Ext_Ind` holds, skipping the proof of it:
+We remove the first assumption, as we don't need it and must not have it, then assert the projection from the `Ext_Ind` holds, skipping the proof of it:
 ```
-clear <name>. assert |{ty}- <unknown ty> ~~> Trans. skip.
+clear <name>. assert |{ty}- <unknown ty> ~~> Proj. skip.
 ```
-This adds the translation assumption we need for proving preservability, so the property will hold for an existing derivation of the relation on the translation.
-Note this is also why the exact name needs to be `Trans`, so we can easily generate this.
+This adds the projection assumption we need for proving preservability, so the property will hold for an existing derivation of the relation on the projection.
+Note this is also why the exact name needs to be `Proj`, so we can easily generate this.
 This assertion is generated when the extensible theorem is declared, and is stored along with the subgoal number for the preservability proof.
 As with the set-up code for a second theorem, this is stored until we